scshasha/ng-laravel-tile-images-app/README.md

 ### With Docker (Dev Desktop / Toolbox)
-The following setup is if you intend to run the Laravel api on a Docker setup.
+The following setup is if you intend to run the Laravel api on a Doker setup.

 #### Essential containers used:
 ```